Clearance during nuclear power plant decommissioning

 - buildings for demolition,

-- scrap metal for recycling (melting down, recovery).
+- metal scraps for recycling (melting down, recovery).

 - The clearance criteria may not be met through deliberate blending or dilution of the materials to be cleared (dilution ban).

-- Release measuring of buildings must generally be performed on the standing structure, i.e. prior to demolition, so that potentially contaminated components can be kept separate from non-activated components.
+- Clearance measurement of buildings must generally be performed on the standing structure, i.e. prior to demolition, so that potentially contaminated components can be kept separate from non-activated components.

-Residues and components are decontaminated if necessary and can then be cleared once they are found to be radiologically insignificant.
+Decontamination removes contamination from residual substances and installation components.
+If this leads to radiological acceptability, clearance is then possible.
 The contaminated material must then be disposed of as radioactive waste.
-Clearance may not be granted if a substance fails any stage of the procedure.
-Instead, the substance continues to fall within the scope of regulatory control or is disposed of as radioactive waste.
+Clearance cannot be granted if a substance fails any stage of the procedure.
+Instead, the substance remains within the scope of regulatory control or is disposed of as radioactive waste.

-As they are radiologically insignificant, cleared substances can be disposed of as conventional waste.
-As a consequence of clearance, they are no longer subject to nuclear and radiation protection law but are governed by conventional waste management legislation, whose implementation is a matter for the German federal states (Bundesländer).
-As the producers and owners of the waste, the nuclear power plant operators are responsible for its safe and appropriate disposal.
+Due to their radiological acceptability, cleared substances are no longer subject to nuclear and radiation protection legislation and can be disposed of as conventional waste.
+The Länder are responsible for enforcing waste law.
+As the producers and owners of the waste, the nuclear power plant operators are responsible for its safe and appropriate dispos

 As the dismantling of a nuclear power plant is a stepwise process, the waste stream is produced over a number of years.
-Much of it consists of mineral waste, such as rubble.
-Compared with the total annual volume of mineral waste in Germany, the amount likely to be generated from all the German decommissioning projects is small.
+Much of it consists of mineral waste, such as construction waste.
+Compared to the annual amounts of mineral waste in Germany (including 55 million Mg construction waste every), the amounts resulting from all projects dismantling German nuclear power plants over the entire nuclear phase-out is estimated at around 5 million Mg and is thus relatively low.